-- Criteria A: Matser's degree in social sciences, international relations, political science, development studies, economics or a related field is required (15 points); - Criteria B: At least 7 years of work experience in research and policy writing, with at least 3 years of research focused on migration and forced displacement (15 points); - Criteria C: Strong technical experience in researching and drafting reports on migration, forced displacement, sustainable development, conflict prevention and peacebuilding, human rights or related areas (15 points); - Criteria D: Experience working with the United Nations and/or any other international organization (10points); - > Criteria E: Language proficiency in both written and oral English is required (10 points). - > Criteria F: Knowledge of Arabic and/or French is desirable (5 points). - Criteria G: Interview (30 points).
+- ➤ Criteria A: Master's degree in social sciences, international relations, political science, development studies, economics or a related field is required (15 points); - ➤ Criteria B: At least 7 years of work experience in research and policy writing, with at least 3 years of research focused on migration and forced displacement (15 points); - Criteria C: Strong technical experience in researching and drafting reports on migration, forced displacement, sustainable development, conflict prevention and peacebuilding, human rights or related areas (15 points); - Criteria D: Substantive knowledge of and work experience in the Middle East and North Africa is highly desirable (5 points); - Criteria E: Experience working with the United Nations and/or any other international organization (5 points); - > Criteria F: Language proficiency in both written and oral English is required (10 points); - > Criteria G: Knowledge of Arabic and/or French is desirable (5 points). - > Criteria H: Interview (30 points).